Organisational sustainability

 The Ministry’s Decarbonisation Programme was established in August 2021, setting the course to becoming a more sustainable organisation.

-The Ministry has a number of sustainability and decarbonisation initiatives under way.
+The Ministry has a number of sustainability and energy efficiency initiatives under way.
 Some examples include:

 • Updating travel-related policies to reduce emissions while ensuring the Ministry delivers the Government’s priorities;